 Requirement to Withdraw Appeal

 Students can appeal their Requirement to Withdraw by completing the appropriate form available at the Office of the Registrar.
-The appeal must be must include supporting documentation in order to be processed.
+The appeal must include supporting documentation in order to be processed.

-The only permissible ground for appealing a Requirement to Withdraw will be as follows:
+The only permissible grounds on which to appeal a Requirement to Withdraw are as follows:

 For more information refer to the Mount Royal calendar.